 Not only is this appealing to penguin lovers, but it's also a great example of how two similar brands can cross-promote using TikTok features.
 Because of the zoo's tagging strategy, this video might be seen by fans of the aquarium and the zoo.
 This way, zoo followers might gain more interest in the aquarium and vice versa.

-While it might be challenging to get your content to go viral like the bigger brands, TikTok could be a great tool for getting into sync with younger audiences.
-And since the app is so new, you can pretty much experiment with any strategy you want to see if it works.
+While it might be challenging to get your content to go viral like the bigger brands, TikTok could be a great tool for getting in sync with younger audiences.

 If you think TikTok might be part of your marketing strategy soon or in the future, now would be a great time to get ahead of your competitors by downloading the app and investigating what similar brands or potential audiences are doing there.

-If you're raring to go on a TikTok strategy, here are a few tips and takeaways that we've gained from looking at the brands who have already done well on the app.
+If you're raring to go on a TikTok strategy, here are a few tips and takeaways that we've gained from looking at the brands that have already done well on the app.

 - Show a different side of your company.
 The app is a hub for creativity and humor.
 Embracing a more personal tone or a behind-the-scenes approach could make your company appear more relatable or trustworthy to potential customers.

 - Don't be afraid to experiment.
-As mentioned above, the app is incredibly new.
 Unlike platforms like Facebook and LinkedIn, there aren't as many norms, best practices, or rules about what works and what doesn't.
 If you think something might be interesting or funny, try it and see if it gets any likes, comments, or shares.

 Topics:Social Media Marketing